ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/events/2018-11-06-working-hacknight.md

 categories:
   - events
 links:
-title: "Working HackNight"
+title: "Working HackNight - This hacknight is cancelled"
-description: "This HackNight will not have a speaker, so it’s full-on hacking and learning!"
+description: "Because of a lack of breakout groups and so much going on on Election Night, we’re going to cancel the 11/6 working HackNight and direct folks to volunteer, watch elsewhere and of course, VOTE!"
 speakers: "No Speakers"
 image: /images/events/working-hacknight.png
 date: 2018-11-06T18:30:00